 Clear, structured rules within the classroom are vital.
 These will reflect the school's Golden Rule and agreed classroom and school rules developed at the annual behaviour and rule setting assembly.
-The rules need to be shared by the children and adults working in the class and reinforced in a positive way as part of the daily routine in the classroom.
-The children must be clear on 'readiness for learning' and this will be regularly reinforced by all staff.
+The

 Philosophy Circles can provide a useful forum for discussing these rules, attitudes and behaviour.